max-mapper/get-dat/02-delete-and-listen.md

 2. You should now have a `dat.json` but no `.dat` folder.

 3. Try to start the dat http server by running `dat listen`.
-You should get an error `Error: You are not in a dat folder.` So even though we have a `dat.json` file that doesn't make it a valid dat repository.
+You should get an error `Error: There is no dat here` So even though we have a `dat.json` file that doesn't make it a valid dat repository.

 4. Do `dat init` again.
-This time it should skip the prompts and use the existing `dat.json` file.
+It will go through the prompt again, but with the existing values as defaults.

 5. Now try to start the dat server again by running `dat listen`.
 This time it should succeed!